 12 ways to report your market research data

-Let’s start with cross tabulations, the oldest form of reporting.
-These allow you to see questions and variables tabulated by one another.
-You can easily compare the difference in the percentage of survey respondents giving answers by key demographics, for example.
-55% of men may use a product or have a particular opinion whilst only 42% of women may share the same opinion.
-Cross tabulations can be used to show data from complex variables in an easily readable format.
-Products such as MRDCL are capable of any cross tabulations whilst easier to use programs, such as Snap and QPSMR, can handle most standard cross tabulation requirements.
-Cross tabulations are, in my view, becoming underutilised as topline counts and percentages (often called frequencies) and high level charting has become the norm to improve delivery times and reduce costs.
-For in depth analysis, cross tabulations offer much more.
+Let’s start with cross-tabulations, arguably the oldest form of reporting.
+These allow you to see questions and variables tabulated (or cross-analysed) by one another.
+For example, you can easily compare the percentage of survey respondents giving answers by key demographics.
+55% of young respondents may use a product or have a particular preference, whilst only 42% of older respondents may share the same opinion.
+Cross-tabulations can show data from complex variables in an easily readable format.
+Products such as MRDCL are capable of any cross-tabulations, whilst easier-to-use programs, such as Snap and QPSMR, can handle most standard cross-tabulation requirements.
+We also have Resolve, a product that allows you to freely share project data with colleagues and clients.
+In my view, cross-tabulations are often underutilised as topline counts and percentages (often called frequencies) and charting have become quicker delivery methods to give an overview and reduce timescales.
+For in-depth analysis, cross-tabulations offer much more.
+Cross-tabulations are an excellent way to show significant differences in data, a proven statistical method to highlight potential insights.

 2. Pivot tables in Excel

 Excel contains a powerful tabulation component which can handle large numbers of records quickly and easily.
-Pivot tables can produce quick cross tabulations, scale data by quantities and show data nested (e.g. age group within gender).
-Flexibility can be a problem though as grouping data categories together and building variables is a tedious process.
-However, for simpler surveys, providing data in Excel ready for pivot tables is a good route.
+Pivot tables can produce quick cross-tabulations, scale data by quantities and show data nested (e.g. age group within gender).
+However, flexibility can be problematic, as grouping data categories and building variables is tedious or impractical.
+However, providing data in Excel ready for pivot tables is a good route for more straightforward surveys.

 3. Charts in Excel and PowerPoint

-Excel and PowerPoint were born in the 1980s but it was not until the mid-1990s that the market research (and many other) industries started to adopt these products as the standard way of charting survey data.
-Since that time, improvements have been made to the tools available, but there have been relatively few major improvements.
-In 1997, it became possible to program Excel and PowerPoint using VBA, a programming language.
-MRDC seized on this opportunity and continues to automate charts using VBA.
+Excel and PowerPoint were born in the 1980s, but it was not until the mid-1990s that market research started to adopt these products as the standard way of charting survey data.
+Since then, improvements have been made to the available tools, but there have been relatively few significant improvements except to make reports visually more appealing.
+It is possible to automate charts in Excel and PowerPoint using VBA (Visual Basic for Applications), which is part of Excel or other programming languages.
+There are a small number of products that provide an interface to generate Excel and PowerPoint outputs.

 4. Excel reports

 Excel is often underestimated as a reporting tool.
-Its grid like appearance seems at first sight to be too rigorous for attractive looking reports.
-However, with some basic formatting, reports can look professional and when saved as PDF, they can look as good as any many other documents.
-Automating reports in Excel is possible using VBA as well as using other programming languages that can access Excel and manipulate its output.
-Automated reportscan be achieved using these programming languages, producing thousands of reports, if necessary.
+Its grid-like appearance seems at first sight to be too rigorous for attractive-looking reports.
+However, with some basic formatting, reports can look professional, and when saved as PDF, they can look as good as many other documents.
+Automating reports in Excel is possible using VBA and other programming languages that can access Excel and manipulate its output.
+Automated reports can be achieved using these programming languages, producing thousands of reports if necessary.

 6. Smart reports